Manchet

 Part of speech: noun

-Origin: Late Middle English, unknown
+Origin: Late Middle English, 16th century

 1.

-Examples of Arras in a sentence
+Examples of Manchet in a sentence

 Get the Word of the Day sent directly to your inbox!